Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 You've discovered a partner's affair — recent or long-term — and need help navigating the immediate aftermath

-You're the straying partner and want to genuinely understand what you did and become someone different
+You're the straying partner and want to understand what you did and become someone different

 You've been living with unresolved infidelity for months or years and feel stuck